 The Congregational Development Commission (CDC) awards grants to our congregations, using the income from endowments designated to support the development of missions and parishes in our diocese.
 Please note: the lead time for a grant can be anywhere from two months or more before approved grants receive the actual funding, please plan accordingly.
 They receive grant proposals throughout the year.
 While CDC grants are not given for bricks and mortar, they support inventive, creative plans that seek to transform the life of the congregation and offer opportunities to other churches or the diocese.
-Your congregation can submit a request for a grant by sending an email or letter with the following information:
+Your congregation can submit a request for a grant by submitting the following information:

 - A description of the proposed program, project or event